 That's because Oak Investment Partners, Pivotal's first suitor, has declined to increase its all-cash bid of $1.78 per share.
 In a statement, Oak general partner Fredric Harman said there is "no financial justification for increasing the price."

 That left CDC as the lone remaining bidder for Vancouver, British Columbia-based Pivotal.
-Last week, midmarket rival Onyx Software Corp., Bellevue, Wash.,
+Last week, midmarket rival Onyx Software Corp., Bellevue, Wash., withdrew its stock-swap offer citing a low likelihood that the deal would pass.

 "For customers, everything they like about us they continue to get -- products, brand, services and the management team," Pivotal CEO Bo Manning told SearchCRM.com.
 "What they also get [from CDC] is our ability to invest in our future."